chris44f/react-subbuteo/README.md

-Small simple game to try out React in a different sort of application.
+This single page application was created to see how React could be used for something different and is an incredibly simple game

-Also use of basic CSS.
+It also has conditional rendering of a different component based on state